-Most, if not all, our recipes containing wheat flour can be swapped out using the flours and methods referred to below.
+Most, if not all, of our recipes containing wheat flour, can be swapped out using the flours and methods referred to below.
 However, as with any recipe, tweaking it a bit to your liking is sometimes required.
 Play around with your recipes.
 Have fun with them.
 Do not stress over them, ever.
 It's simply not allowed. =)

 If a recipe calls for other ingredients that contain gluten, we leave it up to you to switch them out with a gluten-free product of your choice.

 Cup4Cup is a gluten-free flour created by Chef Thomas Keller and can be used in the same proportion as an all-purpose flour in any recipe, cup for cup, hence the name; Cup4Cup.

 Gluten-free baked goods can end up feeling denser than others when using Cup4Cup, but adding xanthan gum (available at Bobs Red Mill, and in the natural foods section at your local grocer), will keep the items from crumbling.
 Use one teaspoon per cup in bread recipes and one teaspoon per three cups in cake recipes.
 Xanthan gum is usually not needed when making cookies.

 Bobs Red Mill All-Purpose Gluten-Free Baking Flour is another product we're crazy about.
 Adding arrowroot and xanthan gum to this flour will create the perfect blend for baked goods.
 Combine 2 cups of Bob's Gluten-Free Baking Flour with 1/2 cup arrowroot and 1 1/2 teaspoons xanthan gum for many of your recipes.
 You can double, triple, or even quadruple the batch and keep it on hand for future baking needs.